bevyengine/bevy/examples/README.md

 Then run `wasm-opt` with the `-Oz` flag.
 Note that `wasm-opt` is _very slow_.

+Note that `wasm-opt` optimizations might not be as effective if you didn't apply the optimizations from the previous section.

 ```sh
 wasm-opt -Oz --output optimized.wasm examples/wasm/target/lighting_bg.wasm
 mv optimized.wasm examples/wasm/target/lighting_bg.wasm